 - The optional LT-1 small-block engine with 255 horsepower (Note that 1972 was the year for this engine and the ZR-1 racing package created around it)

 - The optional LS-5 454 cubic inch big block engine with 270 horsepower

 An interesting thing to note here is that the LS-5 engine was not available in California, even though California was one of the major sales regions for Chevrolet Cars.
 This was because of the state’s stricter emission standards compared to the federal laws and the inability of Chevrolet to get a passing certificate for the engine on time.

-But again, all three engines were similar to how they were in previous years.
+But again, all three engines in the 1972 Stingray were similar to how they were in previous years.

 The Engine Power Ratings Were Decreased